biocore/qiime/doc/doc_special_purpose.rst

 where CLUSTER_JOBS_FP is the path to your cluster_jobs script and is passed to the parallel scripts via the -U parameter.
 JOB_ID is intended to be used as a prefix by the cluster_jobs script when creating a unique identifier for each job (and will be passed to the parallel scripts via -X).
 The same JOB_ID is also used by the QIIME parallel scripts when creating names for temporary files and directories.
 The -ms indicates that the job files should be made (-m) and submitted (-s).

 Once you have written a cluster_jobs script for your specific environment that can be called via the above interface, running QIIME jobs in parallel should be straight-forward.
 The parallel variants of the scripts use the same parameters as the serial versions of the scripts, with some additional options in the parallel scripts.
 Options -N through -Z (capital N through capital Z) are reserved in QIIME for parallel scripts, and in most cases the defaults can be defined in your :file:`qiime_config` file.

+To avoid passing -U CLUSTER_JOBS_FP to each call to a parallel script, you should define the cluster_jobs_fp value in your :file:`qiime_config`.

 Example Run of PyNAST in Parallel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^